Advertisement

 Typical patient ward – Buffalo State Hospital

-A period of extensive growth permeated through the northwest section of New York State at the completion of the Erie Canal.
-Buffalo was incorporated into a city less than a decade later in 1832.
-The wealth of land in the surrounding Buffalo area led to an increase in population and with that, the New York State legislature soon authorized the construction of a new state hospital.
+With the completion of the Erie Canal, a period of extensive growth permeated through the northwest section of New York State with Buffalo being incorporated into a city in 1832.
+The wealth of land in the surrounding Buffalo area led to an increase in population and with that New York State legislature soon authorized the construction of a new state hospital.
 After completing the Buffalo Park System, Frederick Law Olmsted was commissioned to design the hospital campus.
 At the behest of Olmsted, architect Henry Hobson Richardson was brought on to design the hospital buildings.

 Design for the Buffalo State Asylum for the Insane following the ‘Kirkbride Plan.’